SBoudrias/gulp-istanbul/README.md

 ### istanbul()

-Instrument files passes to the stream
+Instrument files passed in the stream.

 ### istanbul.writeReports(dir)